Cultivating a culture of customer connection: A CX Moment with Slack’s Ali Rayl

-Recognising the new reality
+Recognizing the new reality

-Some people have never worked remotely and now they’re having to learn as they go.
-But even if you’re a more sophisticated Slack user, there’s still a learning curve when working from home during a pandemic.
+Some people have never worked remotely and now they’re having to learn on the fly.
+But even if you’re a more sophisticated Slack user, there’s still a learning curve in working from home during a pandemic.
 It’s more important than ever to connect with customers and be empathetic.
-‘It’s been interesting talking to our customers,’ says Rayl.
-‘I think the big difference now is that people aren’t curious about Slack–they really need it.
-Now it’s, "I have to work this out by this afternoon – please help me get set up."
-Slack is adaptable and flexible, so we’re helping them get the benefit they need from the product.’
+“It’s been interesting talking to our customers,” says Rayl.
+“I think the big difference now is that people aren’t curious about Slack–they’re in need.
+It’s now ‘I have to figure this out by this afternoon, please help me get set up.’
+Slack is adaptable and flexible, so we’re helping them get the benefit they need out of the product.”

-Helping teams connect during a crisis
+Helping teams connect during crisis

 All of a sudden, new teams are popping up to collaborate.
-‘People from all around the world are spinning up new Slack workspaces to work together,’ says Rayl.
+“People from all around the world are spinning up new Slack workspaces to work together,” says Rayl.
 People are coming together remotely to research the virus.
-Groups of 3D printer enthusiasts are working with manufacturers to find ways of making ventilators.
+Groups of 3D printer enthusiasts are working with manufacturers to find ways to make ventilators.

 Keeping up with questions

-‘There are two things – one is my team.
+“There are two things – one is my team.
 If somebody needs something from me urgently, then that’s my responsibility.
-Often, my response is "Do you need this now or can it wait until Monday?"
+Oftentimes, my response is ‘Do you need this now or can it wait until Monday?’
 It’s a genuine question.
-I let my team know, "It’s OK for you to ask, it’s OK to DM.
-You really have to be explicit about what you need."’
+I let my team know It’s ok for you to ask, it’s ok to DM.
+You really have to be explicit about what you need.”